kedar12k3/Pinaka/README.md

 The plan is to turn Pinaka into a defacto open source tool of choice for Rapid Application Development with minimal coding requirements.

-The Quarter by Quarter Plan is as follows
+The Quarter by Quarter Roadmap is as follows

 Q1 FY 20 = Skeleton